Friday, April 25, 2008

 Disclaimer: I don't need no steenkin' boxes.
 But sometimes people like to refer to them to help them understand things on terms with which they're already familiar, I suppose.

-this entry, Jewish Skeptic asked me if I'm a baal teshuvah.
+In the comments section of this entry, Jewish Skeptic asked me if I'm a baal teshuvah.

 I answered him then, but the question was one worthy of taking a quiz, imo.